-This knitting guide will help beginner knitters who come to simple-knitting.
-This page breaks down exactly what you need to know to start knitting today.
+This knitting guide will help show beginner knitters how to get started knitting today.

 Ready to Get Started?
 Great, here we go...

-When you have time you can read all about the beginning knitting steps on my getting started page.
+When you have time you can have a look at my getting started page.
 It covers choosing yarn and needles.

 All done?
 Great!

-4. Next you need to learn how to knit the knit stitch, the funnest stitch and my favorite stitch.
+4. Next you need to learn how to knit stitch, it's still my favorite stitch.

-Keep practicing knitting stitches until you feel comfortable and then you can move on to number five of this knitting guide.
+Keep practicing knitting stitches until you feel comfortable, then you can move on to lesson 5.

 Note: Knitting every stitch on every row is called Garter stitch